 HDMI Port Versions Can be a Bottleneck

-You should make sure both the source and the display device have the same HDMI port version otherwise you will experience bottlenecks.
+You should ensure both the source and the display device have the same HDMI port version; otherwise, you will experience bottlenecks.

-For instance, if you connect a computer which has an HDMI 1.4 output port to a 4k @ 60Hz monitor which has an HDMI 2.0 input port, your interface will be work at the bandwidth of the slower of the two HDMI ports i.e at the bandwidth of HDMI 1.4.
+For instance, if you connect a computer with an HDMI 1.4 output port to a 4K@60Hz monitor with an HDMI 2.0 input port, your interface will work at the bandwidth of the slower of the two HDMI ports, i.e., at the bandwidth of HDMI 1.4.

 Also Read: How to Check HDMI Port Version?

 So when answering the question “how many HDMI ports do I need?” think of what devices you have and how many devices you plan to add.

 The more HDMI ports you have on TVs and monitors, the merrier since it is the most prevalent multimedia interface.

 FREQUENTLY ASKED QUESTIONS